eclipse-glsp/glsp-eclipse-integration/README.md

 ![Workflow Diagram](/documentation/glsp-eclipse-integration-animated.gif)

 ### How to start the Workflow Diagram example?
-First, you need to build both the client and the server (see the [Building section](#building) below).
+First, you need to build both the client and the server (see instructions on [building the client](client/README.md#building) and [building the server](server/README.md#building)).
 Then, import the following Eclipse plug-in projects into your Eclipse IDE workspace:

   * `server/plugins/org.eclipse.glsp.ide.editor`
   * `server/example/org.eclipse.glsp.ide.workflow.editor`